Graylog2/documentation/pages/pipelines/functions.rst

 ``matches`` to indicate whether the regular expression matched and, if requested, the matching groups as ``groups``.
 The groups can optionally be named using the ``group_names`` array.
 If not named, the groups names are strings starting with ``"0"``.

+**Note**: Patterns have to be valid `Java String literals <https://docs.oracle.com/javase/tutorial/essential/regex/literals.html>`_, please ensure you escape any backslashes in your regular expressions!

 crc32
 -----
 ``crc32(value: string)``